zzt007/TSF-GAN/README.md

 # TSF-GAN
-Temporal-Spectral feature Fusion GAN for multi vehicle trajectory prediction at signalized intersection
+Temporal-Spectral feature Fusion GAN for Multi Vehicles Trajectory Prediction at Signalized Intersection

 ## Data Avaliability
 This work uses the SIND dataset for training and evaluation.